-A. Introduction
+3 A. Introduction

 Describe purpose of paper, nursing issue, related concept, application, and relevance to nursing.
-Include your perspective or hypothosis.
+Your perspective or hypothesis must be included.

-B. Exploration of the Nursing Issue
+18 B. Exploration of the Nursing Issue

-Present the topic using related research studies and relevant literature.
+Present the nursing issue using related research studies and relevant literature.
 Discuss research findings, theoretical perspectives, points of view, and issues arising from your review that support your position statements.
 Develop the relationship between the issue and your concept.

-18 C. Exploration of the Concept/Context
+18 C. Exploration of the Concept

-Discuss and analyze the concept/context to include definitions, characteristics, and perspectives or points of view.
+Discuss and analyze the concept to include definitions, characteristics, and perspectives or points of view.
 Ensure that your discussion of the concept is relevant to the practice situation.
-Continue to describe the relationship of the concept to your nursing issue.
+Continue to develop the relationship of the concept to your nursing issue.